CS2103JAN2017-W14-B2/main/docs/DeveloperGuide.md

 * Defines its API in an `interface` with the same name as the component
 * Exposes its functionality using a `{Component Name}Manager` class

-> For example, the [**`Logic`**](#33-logic-component) component (see the figure 2.1.2 below) defines its API in the [`Logic.java`](../src/main/java/seedu/taskboss/logic/Logic.java) interface and exposes its functionality using the [`LogicManager.java`](../src/main/java/seedu/taskboss/logic/LogicManager.java) class.<br>
+> For example, the [**`Logic`**](#33-logic-component) component (see the Figure 2 below) defines its API in the [`Logic.java`](../src/main/java/seedu/taskboss/logic/Logic.java) interface and exposes its functionality using the [`LogicManager.java`](../src/main/java/seedu/taskboss/logic/LogicManager.java) class.<br>

 <img src="images/LogicClassDiagram.png" width="800"><br>
-_Figure 2.1.2 : Class Diagram of the Logic Component_
+_Figure 2: Class Diagram of the Logic Component_

 ### Events-Driven nature of the design

-Figure 2.1.3a below shows how the components interact for the scenario where the user issues the command `delete 1`.
+Figure 3 below shows how the components interact for the scenario where the user issues the command `delete 1`.

 <img src="images\SDforDeleteTask.png" width="800"><br>
-_Figure 2.1.3a : Component interactions for `delete 1` command (part 1)_
+_Figure 3: Component Interactions for `delete 1` Command (Part 1)_

 > Note how the `Model` component simply raises a `TaskBossChangedEvent` when the TaskBoss data is changed, instead of asking the `Storage` component to save the updates to the hard disk.

-Figure 2.1.3b below shows how the [`EventsCenter`](../src/main/java/seedu/taskboss/commons/core/EventsCenter.java) reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the user interface being updated to reflect the 'Last Updated' time. <br>
+Figure 4 below shows how the [`EventsCenter`](../src/main/java/seedu/taskboss/commons/core/EventsCenter.java) reacts to that event, which eventually results in the updates being saved to the hard disk and the status bar of the user interface being updated to reflect the 'Last Updated' time. <br>

 <img src="images\SDforDeleteTaskEventHandling.png" width="800"><br>
-_Figure 2.1.3b : Component interactions for `delete 1` command (part 2)_
+_Figure 4: Component Interactions for `delete 1` Command (Part 2)_

 > Note how the event is propagated through the [`EventsCenter`](../src/main/java/seedu/taskboss/commons/core/EventsCenter.java) to the `Storage` and `UI` components without the `Model` component having to be coupled to either of them.
 This is an example of how this event-driven approach helps us reduce direct coupling between components.